richmeij/redx/README.md

 The `observer HOC` has the following signature: `observer(Store1, Store2, ...)(Component)`;
 The stores you supply will be made available as props on the component.
-Note that the name of the prop is in lowerCamelCase. the store supplied as a prop will contain all the pieces of state, plus all the methods you have defined as actions in your store class.
+Note that the name of the prop is in lowerCamelCase.
+The store supplied as a prop will contain all the pieces of state, plus all the methods you have defined as actions in your store class.

 # Async actions